 Since the mid-1990s, GMS has been pleased to work with Centerbrook Architects and Planners on a host of ingenious and extraordinary projects.
 Over the years, our 25 collaborations have included academic and cultural institutions, athletic facilities and sports arenas, places of worship, and private residences.
-Today, our teamwork continues at Yale University’s Peabody Museum, Fairfield University’s new convocation center, and Greenwich Country Day School.
+Today, our teamwork continues at Yale University’s Peabody Museum and Greenwich Country Day School.

 “Remodeling and updating the Museum is the highest priority at this time.
 The foremost goal of the Peabody renovation is to greatly improve the connection between the Museum’s collections and staff with Yale’s teaching and research missions.
 The renovation and expansion of the Peabody’s facility will add new gallery space that will be constructed to foster more rapid turnover of exhibits.
 New object study classrooms will provide spaces dedicated to allowing for individuals to further encounter our collections and further work with and learn from our staff.” – Yale University

-Another 25 miles further down the shore, Greenwich Country Day School has recently acquired a new upper school campus, formerly Stanwich School, which will undergo renovations and open in September 2019 as Greenwich Country Day High School.
-The merger will allow this co-educational independent day school serve Pre-K to 12th grade, and make it the largest of its kind in the state of the Connecticut.
-Over the next 20 months, the Day School expansion will include construction of a new Upper School Athletic Center and an Academic and Performing Arts Center Building.
+Fifty miles down the Connecticut shore, Greenwich Country Day School has acquired a new upper school campus, formerly the Stanwich School.
+This merger will allow the co-educational independent day school serve Pre-K to 12th grade, and make it the largest of its kind in the state of the Connecticut.